voltrue2/in-app-purchase/README.md

 For Google Play subscription, set params as an `object` of `{ clientId, clientSecret, refreshToken }`.

+For Roku purchases, set params as a `string` with the API Key.

 ```javascript
 .validateOnce(receipt, params, function (...) {
 	// do something